Insurance Law LLM

 The Insurance Law Center also offers several courses that are completely online.
 These courses are asynchronous, with no set time for class and students can participate online according to their schedules.
 The courses emphasize short written exercises and significant online discussion and require a time commitment at least equal to, if not exceeding, that of traditional live courses.
 These courses were developed under the guidance of experienced faculty members and lawyers, in consultation with one of the top online curriculum developers in the United States.
 Our online classes are available to all LLM and JD students.

 Our distance learning LLM students must fulfill all degree requirements except for regular physical attendance on campus.
-All distance learning students are required to come to the UConn Law campus for their first class and orientation.
-Students should set aside two to three days for this visit.
 The distance learning program charges the same fees as our on-campus Insurance Law LLM program.

 Currently, our distance learning program is only open to LLM students who have already obtained a JD degree from an accredited law school in the United States.
 Students who received their JD from a law school in the United States or its territories where English was not the primary language of instruction are generally required to complete their first semester of study on campus.
 After their first semester they may complete the remainder of their LLM degree through distance learning.
 International students participating in our JD/LLM program must attend our program on campus.